-All proposed subdivisions shall be designed so that every lot has a minimum frontage of 200 feet on a road maintained by the Town or State, or a private road constructed or upgraded according to the specifications outlined in "New Hampshire Department of Transportation Suggested Minimum Design Standards for Rural Subdivision Streets", current version, and the standards contained in these regulations and approved by the Board.
-No subdivision which requires any future maintenance by the Town of a Class VI Town road shall be approved.
-The design provisions of RSA 236:13 and 14, "Driveways and other Accesses to the Public Way", shall apply to accesses to all Town roads.
+All proposed subdivisions shall be designed so that every lot has a minimum frontage of 200 feet (61 m) on a road maintained by the Town or State, or a private road constructed or upgraded according to the specifications outlined in "New Hampshire Department of Transportation Suggested Minimum Design Standards for Rural Subdivision Streets", current version, and the standards contained in these regulations and approved by the Board.
+No subdivision which requires any future maintenance by the Town of a or creates lots having access only onto Class VI Town roads shall be approved.
+The design provisions of RSA 236:13 and 14, "Driveways and other Accesses to the Public Way", and the Town of Stratford driveway permit requirements, whichever the Board deems more appropriate, shall apply to driveway accesses to all-Town roads.